 Out of stock

 Low acidity and a smooth, syrupy body.
-An accompaniment of dark chocolate, vanilla bean, and just a hint of black pepper.
-Great for roasting dark.
+An accompaniment of baker's chocolate, vanilla bean, and just a hint of cedar.
+One of our all time favorite Indonesian coffees and it's great for roasting dark.

 Acidity & Brightness: Sweet, with low acidity.